dotnet/designs/proposed/simple-csharp-programs.md

 When running via `dotnet run` or the `#!` directive, artifacts may be created on disk in the temp folder.
 They could also be generated in memory.

+When running via powershell or CMD on Windows, the invocation may be different, since marking files as executable is different.
+An alternative on Windows is to also create a file association that allows them to be run when double-clicked.

 The `using`s that are normally in a C# project template are implicitly available at design-time.
 This is accomplished with [Global Using Directives](https://github.com/dotnet/csharplang/blob/main/proposals/GlobalUsingDirective.md) that the build tooling will have available.

 The `#!` directive is covered in [Hashbang (#!) support](https://github.com/dotnet/csharplang/issues/3507).